 - Was the accident caused by a failure to carry out adequate maintenance?

 - Were you at fault, either in part or in full, for your accident?

 - Did the hazard exist for long enough that it could have been discovered and fixed within a reasonable time?

-With so much to consider, it can be difficult to figure out whether you’ve got a strong case on your own.
-However, an experienced lawyer who specialises in compensation for slipping on a wet floor will be able to assess your case and tell you whether you’ve got a valid claim that’s worth pursuing.
+With so much to consider, it can be hard to work out whether you’ve got a strong case on your own.
+However, a public liability lawyer who has experience in claiming compensation for slipping on a wet floor will be able to assess your case and tell you whether you’ve got a claim that’s worth pursuing.

-A large number of people who slip and fall on a wet floor sustain nothing more than minor discomfort.
-However, some falls can result in a great degree of injury, pain, and suffering.
+People who slip and fall on a wet floor may sustain nothing more than minor bruising.
+However, some falls can result in serious injuries, ongoing pain and even the need for surgery.

 Some examples of common injuries from a slip on a wet floor include:

 - Cuts and lacerations caused by falling on objects

 - Fractures and broken bones, especially to wrists, hands, knees, and ankles